JoshuaKento/Codex/README.md

 The circular ring is a smooth outline representing sixty minutes.
 Clicking anywhere along the ring selects that many minutes and starts the countdown.
 The timer remains synchronized with the system clock, ensuring that each second ticks in real time.
+A schedule panel on the right side lists every 15‑minute slot from 00:00 to 24:00 so you can jot down plans for the day.
+The current time is highlighted in this list.